GaureshAlai/Face-Recognition-Smart-Attendance-System/README.md

 Contributions are welcome!
 Feel free to fork this repository, submit issues, or open pull requests for improvements and bug fixes.

----

-This `README.md` gives a clear and structured overview of the project, its usage, setup, and features.
-You can modify it to fit any additional features or customizations that you might add in the future!